Pharmacy Technician: Salary, Duties, and How to Become One

 7. Volunteer or intern.

-If you can't find a job in one of those environments, then consider volunteering.
+If you can't find a job in one of those environments, consider volunteering.
 Any time spent in places like hospitals or nursing homes will look good on your resume, and help you understand the medical field and the importance of patient care.
 You may also consider seeking an internship or asking a local pharmacist if you can shadow them for a day or a week.

 8. Prepare your resume.